Chinmayjoshi18/TranslateX/README.md

 **Built with ❤️ for the global community**

-Make your content speak every language with TranslateX - where meaningful translation meets professional workflow.
+Make your content speak every language with TranslateX - where AI-powered translation meets professional workflow.